VOTE BY MAIL

 How can I vote

 DuPage County voters may vote "early" at the DuPage County Election Commission beginning 40 days prior to an election up until the day before Election Day.
-You must be a registered voter.
-If you are not registered you may do so at the Election Commission Office.
+If you are not registered to vote, you may register and vote during this period at the Election Commission Office.

 DuPage County voters may also vote by mail beginning 40 days prior to an election.